stungeye/Learning-Android-Development/README.md

 **2018-01-17** - Spent some time looking over Jody's Demo App that he provides for assignment two.
 There were a few things that I didn't understand, so I sent him the following questions:

 *	What’s the difference (or downside/benefit) of implementing something like an on click handler in code (using `setOnClickListen`) versus from a layout onClick property?
-The demo appears to include code for both, although the onClick layout callback called `startOtherActivity` didn’t seem to be wired up.
+The demo appears to include code for both, although the onClick layout callback called `startOtherActivity` didn’t seem to be wired up. \[Answer: The only event handler available from the layout tool is onClick, all other handlers need to be set in code.\]
 *	What’s the purpose of the `SharedPreference` code in the Main Activity?
-Or is there no real purpose beyond a quick demo of saving data to a `SharedPreference` and then immediately retrieving it?
+Or is there no real purpose beyond a quick demo of saving data to a `SharedPreference` and then immediately retrieving it?  \[Answer: This was for demo purposes only. `SharePreference` is a simple key/value store for app settings.\]
 *	Your code includes a comment asking why we don’t have to cast view widgets retrieved my `findViewById`.
-Why is that?
+Why is that? \[Answer: Android now uses a newer version of Java that support type inference this method.\]
 * Also, while I was researching `findViewById` I came across this blog post: [Say goodbye to findViewById.
 Say hello to Data Binding Library](https://inthecheesefactory.com/blog/say-goodbye-to-findviewbyid-with-data-binding-library/en) which introduces an interesting alternative to `findViewById` for accessing view widgets.